shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

 -------

 ### Two-way binding
-Two-way binding combines property binding with event binding property binding: Sets a specific element property. event binding: Listens for an element change event.
+-   Two-way binding combines property binding with event binding
+   -   property binding: Sets a specific element property.
+   -   event binding: Listens for an element change event.

-Angular's two-way binding syntax is a combination of square brackets and parentheses, [()] to combine the brackets of property binding, [], with the parentheses of event binding, ()
+-   Angular's two-way binding syntax is a combination of square brackets and parentheses, [()] to combine the brackets of property binding, [], with the parentheses of event binding, ()
+-   In Angular, two-way binding is a data binding mechanism that allows data to flow bidirectionally between the component class and the template.
+It enables synchronization of data between the model (component class properties) and the view (template) without the need for explicit event handling or manual updating.

+-   Here's how it works:
+   -

+-   Two-way binding is a convenient way to keep the model and view in sync without the need for handling input events and updating the model manually.
+However, it's important to use it judiciously, especially in performance-critical scenarios, as it can introduce some overhead due to the frequent synchronization between the component and the template.